 In recent years, the EPA issued final rules to subject oil and natural gas operations to regulation under the New Source Performance Standards ("NSPS") and National Emission Standards for Hazardous Air Pollutants programs under the CAA and to impose new and amended requirements under both programs.
 The EPA rules include NSPS standards for completions of hydraulically fractured oil and natural gas wells, compressors, controllers, dehydrators, storage tanks, natural gas processing plants and certain other equipment.
 These rules have required changes to our operations, including the installation of new equipment to control emissions.
-The EPA finalized a more stringent National Ambient Air Quality Standard ("NAAQS") for ozone in October 2015.
+The EPA finalized a more stringent National Ambient Air Quality Standard for ozone in October 2015.
 The EPA finished promulgating final area designations under the new standard in 2018, which, to the extent areas in which we operate have been classified as "non-attainment" areas, may result in an increase in costs for emission controls and requirements for additional monitoring and testing, as well as a more cumbersome permitting process.
 To the extent regions reclassified as non-attainment areas under the lower ozone standard have begun implementing new, more stringent regulations, those regulations could also apply to our or San Mateo's customers' operations.
 Generally, it takes states several years to develop compliance plans for their non-attainment areas.
 In November 2016, the Department of the Interior issued final rules relating to the venting, flaring and leaking of natural gas by oil and natural gas producers who operate on federal and Indian lands.
 The rules limit routine flaring of natural gas, require the payment of royalties on avoidable natural gas losses and require plans or programs relating to natural gas capture and leak detection and repair.
-The BLM then finalized a revised rule in 2018 that scaled back the wasteprevention requirements of the 2016 rule, but this revised rule was vacated by a California federal district court in 2020, a decision which the BLM has appealed to the Ninth Circuit Court of Appeals.
+However, in October 2020, the U.S. District Court for the District of Wyoming found that the BLM exceeded its statutory authority and acted arbitrarily in promulgating the 2016 Waste Prevention Rule.
+The court ordered that the rule be vacated, except for certain severable provisions.
+This decision has been appealed to the Tenth Circuit Court of Appeals.
 If not withdrawn or significantly revised, these rules are expected to result in an increase to our operating costs and changes in our operations.
+In November 2021, the EPA also proposed new NSPS updates and emission guidelines to reduce methane and other pollutants from the oil and gas industry.
 In addition, several states are pursuing similar measures to regulate emissions of methane from new and existing sources within the oil and natural gas source category.
 As a result of this continued regulatory focus, future federal and state regulations of the oil and natural gas industry remain a possibility and could result in increased compliance costs for our operations.